 Fraser’s visual stories include variations on themes.
 Subject matter ranges from iconic objects such as Hershey kisses and goldfish crackers, rubber ducks, smoke bombs, matchsticks, skulls, butterflies, seashells.

 But Fraser’s paintings depict a strange world.
 Sheet music gets folded into paper airplanes.
 Arrows pierce battered running shoes.
 Golf tees hold eyeballs.
 Dead frogs are served on saltines.
 Bandaids mend pears.
 A watermelon wears a pineapple crown.
 And citrus fruits dangle spiraling peels.

 “They’re visual rebuses, puzzling.
 You wonder, ‘What mind came up with this?’
 But even though his story is a riddle difficult to understand completely, he doesn’t make it ambiguous.
 The poetry he’s communicating is quite clear,” Standring said.
 "He's not a surrealist and not a realist.
 He's Scott Fraser."

 "Everything rests on drawing skill.
 Without it, my work wouldn't come off as well," said Fraser, who executes numerous sketches before each painting.

-Fraser currently is selecting paintings for Raven Gallery in Aspen.
-He's setting aside works for an autumn exhibit 2018 at Jenkins Johnson Gallery in San Francisco, which has represented him for more than 20 years.
+Fraser begins working on exhibitions as far ahead as possible, including for shows at Jenkins Johnson Gallery in San Francisco, which has represented him for more than twenty years.

 "I work way out," Fraser said, referring to his schedule.

-Fraser has honed his talent for 40 years, driven by subject matter and composition.
+Fraser has honed his talent for forty years, driven by subject matter and composition.